 Maths and Times Tables

 We will be progressing our maths work using Power Maths, based on the maths mastery principles of developing mathematical fluency, and which is already seeing the benefits of increased confidence and competence across all the children.
-Please encouraged your child to supplement this with times tables practise at home using TT Rockstars.
-Maths and Times Tables.
+We will be trying to fill the gaps left by the prolonged school closure, which will be helped by the small class size.
+Please encourage your child to supplement this with times tables practise at home using TT Rockstars.
 Children in Years 5 and 6 should be proficient in all their tables up to the 12 times table.
-Times Tables are at the heart of mental arithmetic, which in itself helps form the basis of a child’s understanding and ability when working with numbers.
-Once children have learnt their times tables by heart, they are then able to work far more confidently – and efficiently – through a wide range of more advanced calculations.
-There is a multitude of web-based programs to help with this learning at home, most of which are free, and the school subscribes to TT Rockstars for children to access both at school and home (see link below).

 We continue to focus on raising literacy standards.
 Reading is one of the most important activities that can increase the comprehension and writing skills of children, as it introduces them to a wide range of vocabulary and techniques.
 It is obvious when marking the children’s writing who are those who read regularly.
 Please encourage them to read at home and listen to them read where possible.

 Following the extensive, successful use of Google Classroom during ‘lockdown’, we have taken the decision to provide each Year 6 child with an Android tablet for use in school and home, if they wish.
 I will be using Google Classroom regularly, to set morning work, home learning and in-class assignments.
 If your child does take their tablet home, please ensure that they bring it into school with them each day (charged), as there will be no spares available for them to use in class.

 Residential trip – The Buschraft Company